 Case study: Taking your whole pension fund as a series of income payments

-"I just want to take my whole pension now without paying too much tax"
+"I just want to take my whole pension without paying too much tax."

 - 55 Years old

 - Still in full time work and earning £25,000 a year

 - Has a company pension

 - Has a personal pension pot of £60,000

 - Wants to take the whole pot tax-efficiently